bennettbuchanan/inferModule-jsdoc-plugin/README.md

 # inferModule.js JSDoc Plugin

-Using JSDoc's `-c` option, pass the JSDoc `conf.json` that has the `inferModule.js` plugin enabled.
-In the `conf.json` file, using the key `inferModule`, specify a `schema` array of [regexp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Using_special_characters) replacement objects defining what you would like module names changed from and to (note that the regexp is a string in the JSON object so some excaping of characters may be in order).
-You may optionally set file paths that the inferModule plugin should exclude by including an `exlude` key.
-The globs patterns that can be handled are described further [here](https://github.com/isaacs/node-glob#glob-primer).
+Using JSDoc's `-c` option, pass the JSDoc confiuration file that has the `inferModule.js` plugin enabled.
+In the configuration file, using the key `inferModule`, specify a `schema` array of [regexp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Using_special_characters) replacement objects defining what you would like module names changed from and to (note that the regexp is a string in the JSON object, so some escaping of characters may be in order).
+You may optionally set file paths that the inferModule plugin should exclude by including an `exclude` key.
+The glob patterns that can be handled are described [here](https://github.com/isaacs/node-glob#glob-primer).

 Here is an example basic `conf.json` to enable the plugin: